ycombinator/elastic-stack-testing/playbooks/monitoring/README.md

 Tests can fail for multiple reasons.
 The most common ones are that the very last step in the test process failed — that documents of the same type did not have structural parity with each other.
-This type of failure usually indicates that code needs to be updated in either the product's internal collection mechanisms or in the Metricbeat module for the product.
+This type of failure usually indicates that code needs to be updated in either the product's legacy collection mechanisms or in the Metricbeat module for the product.

 At other times, tests fail because the product could not be configured or run correctly.
 This type of failure usually